shane-rubrik/rsc-rbs-reporter/README.md

 Step 1: Encrypt your JSON Key ⚠️

-To keep your environment secure, you must encrypt the key so it only works on your specific machine.
+To keep your environment secure, *you must encrypt the key* so it only works on your specific machine.

 Run this command in PowerShell to create a "Protected" version of your key:

-`Protect-RscServiceAccountFile -Path "C:\Downloads\original-key.json" -OutPath "C:\scripts\rsc-creds-encrypted.json"`
+`Protect-RscServiceAccountFile  -InputFilePath "C:\Downloads\original-key.json" -OutputFilePath "C:\scripts\rsc-creds-encrypted.json"`

 Step 2: Prepare the Script